Guagua: American colonial era

 At the turn of the twentieth century, a new system of education was introduced and made popular and available to the Filipinos.
-The Guagua Elementary School in Barangay Santa Filomena, is believed to be the first to be established in the town in the year 1901.
+The Guagua Elementary School in Barangay Santa Filomena, is believed to be the first to be established in the town in 1901.
 Later in that year, an English teacher came to Betis district and opened a primary school which functioned on a regular basis.
 During that period, the town of Betis to the east was abolished, turning into a township of Guagua.

 In 1908, Colegio del Sagrado Corazón de Jesús (now Saint Mary's Academy) in Barangay San Roque was established in a two-storey building in downtown, donated by a charitable matron.

 Commercial activities further intensified when the San Fernando–Guagua line of the railroad was chartered on November 17, 1907.

-Later in 1918, Guagua National Institute (now Guagua National Colleges) in Barangay Santa Filomena was founded in the convento of the local church.
+In 1918, Guagua National Institute (now Guagua National Colleges) in Barangay Santa Filomena was founded in the convento of the local church.
 Further, in 1941, the then-parish priest felt the need for another high school in town, so he opened Saint Michael's College.